bkkkk/bkkkk.github.io/_posts/2015-01-11-thesis-tables-tables-and-more-tables.md

 comments: True
 ---

-# Thesis Tutorials #5: How to make tables

 *This post is part of my thesis tutorials series.
 You can find the rest of the posts [here](http://bkkkk.github.io/thesis.html)*

 # Making better tables